liamli99/React/Tutorial.md

 function App() {
     useEffect(() => {
-        // This code runs after every render (initial render and re-render) });
+        // This setup code runs after every render (initial render and re-render) });

     useEffect(() => {
-        // This code runs only when the component mounts (added to the screen, initial render!)
+        // This setup code runs only when the component mounts (added to the screen, initial render) }, []);
-    }, []);

     useEffect(() => {
-        // This code runs when the component mounts and also if either prop or state has changed }, [prop, state]) //
+        // This setup code runs (1) when the component mounts (2) if either props or state has changed (triggering re-render), run with new props and state

-    useEffect(() => {
-        // ...

-        // Optional: This is a cleanup function that runs each time before the Effects runs again, and one final time when the component unmounts (removed from the screen) return () => {
+        // Optional: This is a cleanup function that runs (1) when the component unmounts (removed from the screen) (2) if either props or state has changed, run with old props and state (before setup code runs with new props and state!!!) return () => {
         }
-    })
+    }, [props, state])
 }
 ```